sookim914/noms/README.md

 -Nodejs
 -JavaScript

+### Set up and installation
+1. Create a github repo
+2. Use `npm` to install dependencies
+3. Add a new git remote
+3. Work locally with Grunt
+4. Use `npm run deploy` to deploy to Github pages

 ### Development Process
 1. Created a wirefram and user stories to set up goals for the project
-2. Use `npm` to install dependencies
-3. Connect API events on the front end to API using axios/AJAX
+2. Connect API events on the front end to API using axios/AJAX
     - show reviews: GET request
     - create review: POST request
     - update review: PATCH request
     - destory review: DELETE request
-4. Use star rating package and emoji package to let users to rate the dish using stars
+3. Use star rating package and emoji package to let users to rate the dish using stars
-5. Use `npm run deploy` to deploy to Github pages